-Disposition - The Dean of Students shall take whatever actions are deemed appropriate based on the final summary report.
-The Dean of Students or designee shall report their decision in writing to the student, the complaint committee and all other relevant parties.
+The Dean of Students shall take whatever actions are deemed appropriate based on the final summary report.
+The Dean of Students or designee shall report their decision in writing to the student, the Committee, and all other relevant parties.
 The decision of the Dean of Students or designee shall be final.